 Maraschino: all you need to know about the legendary cherry liqueur

-Today, unfortunately, industrial morello cherries dominate and trivially it is considered only a cheap sweetener for making cocktails, but it is much more.
-It was the classic liqueur to be served as an aperitif to guests, it was a splendid way to finish a hearty meal and has always been a valid ally at home, to help in the preparation of desserts and various dishes.
-But it’s sweet you might object!
-How can we serve it as an aperitif?
-Just serve it at a low temperature and its sweetness will be attenuated: 6 ° is the right temperature, try and rediscover a forgotten treasure.
+Today, industrial bottles are the norm, and it is often thought of as just a cheap sweetener for cocktails, but it is much more than that.
+It was the classic liqueur to be served as an aperitif to guests; it was a splendid way to finish a hearty meal and has always been a valid ally at home to help in the preparation of desserts and various dishes.

-History of Maraschino
+The Origins of Maraschino

-Maraschino was called cherry rosolio, a name that since the Renaissance has been used as a synonym for a liqueur since all liqueurs were rosili, that is a solution of water, sugar, alcohol and a flavoring.
-Legend has it that it has been produced in Zadar since the dark times of the Middle Ages, obviously sheltered from the din of civilizations, within the walls of the monks’ convents.
-Especially the oldest recipe, dating back to 1500, seems to derive from the experiments of the apothecaries of a Dominican monastery in Zadar.
+Maraschino was called cherry rosolio, a name that since the Renaissance has been used as a synonym for a liqueur since all liqueurs were rosili, that is, a solution of water, sugar, alcohol, and a flavoring.

 How Maraschino is produced

-The processing of this noble distillate is extremely complex and long, just think that alcohol comes from the distillation of fruits and therefore it is not a simple liqueur made with maceration, but a distillate that becomes liqueur through a subsequent flavoring with cherries.
-It is no small difference, especially if we compare it to the Triple Sec, its more “dangerous” competitor, the other great sweetener used in mixing.
-The Triple Sec starts with an infusion of oranges in grain alcohol and is then also distilled three times, but not the basic alcohol does not carry with it the aromas and flavors of cherries.
 This is the main difference and this also means that Maraschino is a liqueur that you cannot make at home like limoncello: there are no home recipes.
-At most, you can make a rosolio or a cherry liqueur, but not the original recipe!
-Also because, as we will see immediately, the production of maraschino is a very laborious process.
+At most, you can make a rosolio or a cherry liqueur, but not the original recipe! also because, as we will see immediately, the production of maraschino is a very laborious process.

-The Morello cherries are usually harvested in July, pitted and pressed in vats where the juice, pulp, and seeds will begin to ferment, thanks to the indigenous yeasts present on the fruit and in the air.
-Nothing new: a cherry wine is produced and known all over the world for millennia.
-The stones are important, so they are not removed immediately, but only after a partial fermentation: they must help to give consistency and aromatic volume to the fermented product.
+The stones are important, so they are not removed immediately but only after a partial fermentation; they must help to give consistency and aromatic volume to the fermented product.
 We say partial fermentation because not all the sugar is transformed into alcohol, rather the fermentation is ended by adding alcohol.

-At this point, the alcohol is filtered and the cherries are pressed with typical horizontal presses, until large discs are obtained, almost like compressed cherry tiles.
-But they are not to be thrown away, the opposite is essential!
-The famous cakes are immersed in alcohol and left to infuse to flavor it.
-Triple distillation is then carried out to concentrate the alcohol and make it purer and then the distillate rests for 3 years in large ash barrels.
+But they are not to be thrown away; on the contrary, they are essential!
+The famous cakes are put in alcohol and left to soak for a while so that the alcohol can get flavored by the cakes.
+Triple distillation is then carried out to concentrate the alcohol and make it purer, and the distillate rests for 3 years in large ash barrels.

 The aging